 In preparing this biography, the author relied primarily on a sizeable stack of clippings from McNally’s file at the National Baseball Hall of Fame Library in Cooperstown, New York.
 Also helpful were Retrosheet; Baseball-Reference.com; Doug Brown’s article “Dave McNally—A hard man to convince,” in the June 1969 issue of Sport; and John Eisenberg’s oral history of the Orioles, From 33rd Street to Camden Yards.

-9. If you use end-notes, please use the built-in feature in Word, which automatically links the superscript in the text with the note at the bottom.
+9. When you use endnotes, please use the built-in feature in Microsoft Word, which automatically links the superscript in the text with the note at the bottom.
 This makes it much easier to add and remove notes later, and formats very well on the web.
-I will add a note here by clicking the “References” tab in Word 2007, and then clicking “Insert Endnote”.[fn]There.
-I am now adding a note.[/fn] If I do it again, I get another note.[fn]A second note to match the first.[/fn] Please see the End Notes section below.
+I will add a note here by clicking the “References” tab in Word, and then clicking “Insert Endnote”.1 If I do it again, I get another note.2 Please see the End Notes section below.

 10. We ask all authors to help enhance your articles as they appear on the SABR website and making them more interactive for future readers by using Microsoft Word’s hyperlink function to link to SABR biographies whenever a player’s name appears in your article.
 Click here for step-by-step instructions on how to do so.